Costa Daurada Self Guided Road Cycling Tour

 After visiting this picturesque village and perhaps enjoying a cold beer at the refuge bar overlooking the road up, you will head back down to Cornudella, home to one of the lesser exemplars of our cathedrals of wine.
 From here, you will begin the climb to La Morera del Montsant, where you can enjoy fantastic views of the Montsant massif.
 Then it’s downhill past Escala Dei, home of the Carthusian priory that gives El Priorat its name (priorat = priory), to La Vilella Baixa, known jokingly as the New York of El Priorat (because of the tall houses).
 Then, it’s a final 3-km climb to our destination in Gratallops.

-Tuesday Ride: Gratallops to Miravet
+Ride 3: Gratallops to Miravet

 From Gratallops, you will cycle towards Cabacés, along a picturesque road, continuing on to climb to a small coll, which will us bring down the other side to the banks of the Ebro River.
 You cross the river at Ascó and then climb up toward the Terra Alta County and its capital – Gandesa, home of another of our Art Nouveau cooperative wineries.